forwardemail/forwardemail.net/app/views/faq/index.md

 1. If the message exceeds the maximum size of 50mb, then it is rejected with a 552 error code.

-2. If the message did not have any headers, or headers were unable to be parsed, then it is rejected with a 421 error code.

-3. If the message did not contain a "From" header, or if any of the values in the "From" header were not valid RFC 5322 email addresses, then it is rejected with a 550 error code.
+2. If the message did not contain a "From" header, or if any of the values in the "From" header were not valid RFC 5322 email addresses, then it is rejected with a 550 error code.

-4. If the message had more than 25 "Received" headers, then it was determined to have been stuck in a redirect loop, and it is rejected with a 550 error code.
+3. If the message had more than 25 "Received" headers, then it was determined to have been stuck in a redirect loop, and it is rejected with a 550 error code.

-5. Using the email's fingerprint (see the section on [Fingerprinting](#how-do-you-determine-an-email-fingerprint)), we will check to see the message has been attempted to be retried for more than 5 days (which matches [default postfix behavior](http://www.postfix.org/postconf.5.html#maximal_queue_lifetime)), and if so, then it will be rejected with a 550 error code.
+4. Using the email's fingerprint (see the section on [Fingerprinting](#how-do-you-determine-an-email-fingerprint)), we will check to see the message has been attempted to be retried for more than 5 days (which matches [default postfix behavior](http://www.postfix.org/postconf.5.html#maximal_queue_lifetime)), and if so, then it will be rejected with a 550 error code.

-6. If the message had a "To" header, and if any of the message's "To" headers were directed towards SRS rewritten addresses using our domain name, then we will rewrite them (this namely applies for vacation responders).

-7. We store in-memory the results from scanning the email using [Spam Scanner](https://spamscanner.net).
+5. We store in-memory the results from scanning the email using [Spam Scanner](https://spamscanner.net).

-8. If there were any arbitrary results from Spam Scanner, then it is rejected with a 554 error code.
+6. If there were any arbitrary results from Spam Scanner, then it is rejected with a 554 error code.
 Arbitrary results only include the GTUBE test at the time of this writing.
 See <https://spamassassin.apache.org/gtube/> for more insight.

-9. We will add the following headers to the message for debugging and abuse prevention purposes:
+7. We will add the following headers to the message for debugging and abuse prevention purposes:

    * `Received` - we add this standard Received header with origin IP and host, transmission type, TLS connection information, date/time, and recipient.
    * `X-Original-To` - the original recipient for the message:
      * This is useful for determining where an email was originally delivered to (in addition to the "Received" header).
-     * BCC header addresses are removed from `RCPT TO` values in order to preserve privacy.
+     * This is added on a per recipient basis at the time of IMAP and/or masked forwarding (in order to protect privacy).
    * `X-Forward-Email-Website` - contains a link to our website of <https://forwardemail.net>
    * `X-Forward-Email-Version` - the current [SemVer](https://semver.org/) version from `package.json` of our codebase.
    * `X-Forward-Email-Session-ID` - a session ID value used for debug purposes (only applies in non-production environments).